 We will create and sell high quality, digitally scarce items during development and for several years after launch on a regular basis.
 Gamers will be able to purchase these items, customize their own vehicles, weapons and characters, and a unique token address will be assigned to them when they leave the Decimated world.
 When we run auctions on certain items, such as rare ships, we will set a deadline for players to bid on each item, and the highest bidder will win the item at the end of the auction, ownership will be assigned, and he/she will be able to use it in game, customize it, or trade it with other collectors.

 We will be using a fraud prevention system that verifies the legitimacy of registered email addresses on our platform.
 Email addresses will be scanned using an AI driven risk assessment.
 Email addresses with a high risk score will be excluded from participating in the game and connecting their wallets.
 This is to mitigate hackers, scammers and bots that ruin the experience for real players.

 We will integrate a payment system so players can easily make purchases.
 DIO will be used to post paid missions to other players, or buy, sell and trade virtual items, such as character customizations, item upgrades or equipment to build an fortify a base.

 Every player will have their own dedicated user profile area containing an overview of their scores, play times as well as other relevant player information.
 In addition, the profile contains the following information:

 - Rank level

-To encourage people to join our community, buy/sell/trade our token and later spend it in-game, we will issue token airdrops and bounty rewards in the run up to development and after the game is released.
-We will also incentivize gameplay by offering daily rewards for playing.
-Players will have to meet certain criteria in order to receive these tokens during the token sale stage:
+To encourage people to join our community and play Decimated, we will issue token airdrops and bounty rewards during development and after the game is released.
+We will also incentivize gameplay by offering daily rewards for playing, whereby players will need to complete daily tasks to earn more DIO.